Introduction

 Tickets will automatically be tracked as long as:

-• The Unthread app is connected to the channel (it should appear in your “Customers” list in the dashboard)
+• The Unthread app is connected to the channel (it should appear in your “Channels” list in the dashboard)

-• A user who is not a part of your Slack workspace submits a message in the channel
+• A user who is not a part of your Slack workspace submits a message in an external channel

 • Automated tracking is not turned off in your settings